RurioLuca/Exportphotoshop/README.md

 ### 7)

 that's all!
-Good export good !!
+Good export !!!

 ### Developed By